Washington, DC DUI Penalties

 OWI or Operating While Impaired

 You do not need to be driving to be charged with OWI, which is essentially a zero tolerance law.
-BACs of 0.02 or higher can still affect your ability to operate and control a motor vehicle.
-Drivers who pull to the side of the road but leave their keys in the ignitions still have control of their vehicles and could be convicted.
+BACs of as little as 0.02 percent or more can still affect your ability to operate and control a motor vehicle.
+Drivers who pull to the side of the road but leave their keys in the ignition still have control of their vehicles and could be charged with OWI.
+DC Code Section 50-2206.14.

 Possible Penalties for a DUI Conviction